Beef, Main

 Crying Tiger Steak

 Flavor-wise, this classic Northern Thai sauce is slightly sweet, tangy, and spicy.
-While I love my nam jim jaew leaning more towards the sour and spicy side, feel free to adjust the sauce to your preferences.
+While I love my nam jim jeaw leaning more towards the sour and spicy side, feel free to adjust the sauce to your preferences.

 This is one of my absolute favorite ways to prepare steak and perfect for the grilling season!
 If you’re looking for a delicious way to spice up your next dinner, give this recipe a try!